Introduction to CLI

 - Esxcli iscsi: It includes iSCSI namespace commands to manage and monitor software and hardware iSCSI.

-- Esxcli license: It includes licence management commands.
+- Esxcli license: It includes license management commands.

 - Esxcli network: It includes network namespace commands to manage virtual networking including VMkernel network interfaces and virtual switches.